yogthos/yogthos.net/resources/templates/md/posts/2017-03-26-ReagentReactView.md

   (mount-root))
 ```

 We now have a naive implementation of the benchmark using Reagent.
+The entire project is [available on GitHub](https://github.com/yogthos/ReagentPerf).
 Next, let's take a look at how it performs.

 ### Profiling with Chrome